stijnverdin/nice_gui_demo_app/readme.md

 ## 1. Fork the repository

-Use `git` to fork and clone repository.
+Use `git` to fork and clone the repository.

-## 2. Install dependancies
+## 2. Install dependencies

-To install dependencies using `requirements.txtx`
+To install dependencies using `requirements.txt`

-⚔️ Side quest: Use virtual environment.
+⚔️ Side quest: Use a virtual environment.

 ## 4. Run web application
-When you run the web application you should see web page like this:
+When you run the web application you should see a web page like this:

 ![web app](readme_assets/image.png)